-A request for reconsideration of a decision denying public access to a record of a judicial officer or other entities of the Virginia Judiciary may be made to the Chief Justice of the Supreme Court of Virginia.
-Such request shall be made in the form of a detailed letter, within 30 days from the date of the letter denying access.
+A request for reconsideration of a decision denying public access to a record of a judicial officer or other entities of the Virginia Judiciary may be made to the Chief Justice for three Justices of the Supreme Court of Virginia to review the matter.
+Such request shall be made in the form of a letter to the Clerk of the Supreme Court of Virginia, within 30 days from the date of the letter denying access.
 Failure to submit a request for reconsideration on or before the 30-day deadline shall result in denial of the request for reconsideration.
-If the Chief Justice sustains the decision denying public access, a petition for reconsideration may be filed with the Supreme Court of Virginia within 30 days from the date of the Chief Justice's letter denying access.